tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * Member can filter their aggregate feed by tag.
 * Admin can ban members from logging into the site.
 * Admin cannot see members feeds unless they are my friend.

+## Hard Mode Features ##

+* Member with a thousand friends can load their aggregate feed quickly.
+* Member can search their aggregate feed for posts with a certain word.
+* Member can search their aggregate feed for a phrase.
+* Member can reset their password by email.
+* Member can ask someone not on the social network to join via email.
+* Member can find friends using their address book.